NexelGames71/Luma-Package-Registry/README.md

 ## Package Categories

-The registry supports two types of packages:
+The registry supports two types of packages organized as separate tabs:

-### Luma Core Packages
+### Registry Tab

 Official packages maintained by Nexel Games that provide essential functionality for Luma Engine.
 These include: